This is an article about Green

 Again, easy.

-The output of this is easy to read. sets are output all at once along with the failures.
+s are output all at once along with the failures.
 Nothing is jumbled, it's just clean.

 Some more examples